Improve business outcomes using big data for consumer products

 Consumer products companies with access to greater amounts of data can leverage their promotional dollars more effectively by accurately predicting which types of promotions will result in the best outcomes (increased volumes, profits or customer goodwill) in a particular chain or cluster of stores within a chain.

-IBM's big data and analytics platform, now known as IBM Watson Foundations, enables organizations to optimize promotional effectiveness by reducing the cost of merchandising and improving profitability.
+IBM's big data and analytics platform enables organizations to optimize promotional effectiveness by reducing the cost of merchandising and improving profitability.
 Business benefits include: